kaiomagalhaes/blog/en/docker.md

 ### Building

 As it is a Ruby on Rails application you are probably going to need a database.
-Now you may be asking "Do I need to install a database on my machine?" and deep in your thoughts you know the answer, you don't need.
+Now normally at this point in a Rails app, you're going to have to install a database on your machine.
+The beauty of Docker is you no longer have to go through that pain.
+Just fire up a database container straight from the developers themselves!

 Let's run a postgres database on docker

 `docker run --name myapp_db -e POSTGRES_PASSWORD=postgres -d postgres`

-This command will download a postgres image and run it, as well as open a the port 5432 for connections.
+This command will download the official postgres image and run a container based on it, as well as open port 5432 for connections.

 Now let's run the application.

-First you need to build the application
+First you need to build the application image.
+Just like the postgres image, this will be the image that your container is based on.

 `docker build -t myapp .`